-The designated officer must sign the Municipal Census Form contained in Schedule 4 of the Determination of Population Regulation for usual residents only.
-On the form, the designated officer is swearing that a municipal census was completed, states the chosen municipal census date, and reports the total usual resident count obtained.
+The designated officer must complete the Municipal Census Form (Appendix F) I, and must for usual residents only.
+On the form, the designated officer is swearing that a municipal census was completed, states the chosen municipal Census Day, and reports the total usual resident count obtained.
 The census form has to be properly signed and sworn before a Commissioner of Oaths.

 For quality assurance purposes, municipalities must also complete the field report on the form, which contains the usual resident count of the municipality, total count of private dwellings, total number of non-contacted dwellings, and total number of refusals.
 Please note that these should be actual counts obtained from the census.
-Do not provide extrapolations or estimates for these statistics.
+Do not provide estimates for these statistics.